Bnandamuri/Assessment/SQL_Quries.md

-# SQL Analysis: Fetch Dataset Insights
+# SQL Analysis: Fetch Dataset Insights(Closed Ended Questions)

 This file contains annotated SQL queries used to analyze the Fetch Takehome dataset.
 All queries were developed and tested using ****SQL Server Management Studio (SSMS).****